MaximusBayu/pokemon-list-app/README.md

 ## About Project

-This is aproject about listing all Pokemon from PokemonAPI.
+This is a project about listing all Pokemon from PokemonAPI.
 This project developed with Next.Js framework and using JavaScript and TypeScript as the languange.
 View it on: https://max-pokemon-list-app.vercel.app/